Mass of the Holy Spirit

 This is an opportunity for the Xavier community, composed of people of a variety of faith traditions, to gather together and be united in common prayer asking for God's blessing on the new year.

-- The Welcome will be offered by a member of Faculty Committee
+- The Welcome offered by the chair of Faculty Committee

-- The college deans, faculty, and students will be carrying Jesuit identity banners
+- College deans, faculty, and students carrying Jesuit identity banners

 - Jesuit concelebrants will enter paired with an ordained religious leader on campus (Rev. King-Kaiser, Rabbi Ingber, Rev. Luckey, Rev. Melcher, Rev. Suno-Koro, Rev. H Park)

-- Students, faculty, and staff from a variety of academic areas and of various faith traditions will be offering readings
+- Students, faculty, and staff from a variety of academic areas and of various faith traditions offering readings

 History --- In keeping with a long tradition dating from the founding of the great European universities in the 16th century, Catholic high schools and universities celebrate the Mass of the Holy Spirit to mark the beginning of the academic year.
 In fact, within Jesuit circles the practice dates to the first Jesuit school in Messina, Sicily in 1548.
 It has been celebrated at Xavier since 1840 - when Fr.
 John Elet, S.J., the first president, presided – relatively recently as "Spirit Celebration" along with a festive communal gathering.